 After years of being ignored by regulators, many of the structural problems facing the climate industry — like ongoing interconnection delays and permitting backlogs — are finally getting the attention and investment they deserve.
 While not particularly ‘flashy,’ addressing these issues is key to freeing the renewable energy sector from the inefficiencies and bottlenecks currently shackling it.

 There’s also been a renewed focus on expanding the national power grid and improving its resilience, with targeted investments surpassing $65 billion from the Inflation Reduction Act and the Infrastructure Investment and Jobs Act.
-Though this represents a positive first step, much greater investment will be needed as hundreds of thousands of miles of transmission lines need to be built in the coming decades.
+Though this represents a positive first step, much greater investment will be needed in the coming decades to support prolific renewable energy expansion.

 Opportunities Abound for Climate Tech in 2023